 Program Overview

-The Massachusetts Clean Water Trust (the Trust) and the Massachusetts Department of Environmental Protection (MassDEP) provide grant funds to qualifying applicants annually for the preparation of Asset Management Plans (AMP) for existing drinking water, wastewater, and/or stormwater infrastructure.
-The Trust will provide a grant award of $150,000 or 60% of eligible project cost, whichever is less.
-The eligible entities will provide the remaining amount with In-Kind Services (IKS), a capital contribution, or an SRF loan.
+The Massachusetts Clean Water Trust (the Trust) and the Massachusetts Department of Environmental Protection (MassDEP) provide grant funds to qualifying applicants for the preparation of full Asset Management Plans (AMPs) for existing drinking water, wastewater, and/or stormwater infrastructure.
+The Trust provides a grant award of $150,000 or 60% of eligible project cost, whichever is less.
+The eligible entities provide the remaining amount through In-Kind Services (IKS), a capital contribution, and/or an SRF loan.

-MassDEP will give priority to small communities and utilities (population less than 10,000 or small systems that service connections of less than 3,300), first-time AMP grant applicants, and AMP proposals that address the core components of an AMP, including an inventory and condition of current assets, level of services, criticality analysis, life cycle costs, and long-term financial planning.
+MassDEP prioritizes small communities and utilities (those with a population under 10,000 or small systems with service connections of fewer than 3,330), and first-time AMP grant applicants.
+AMP proposals must address the five core components of an AMP, including an inventory and condition of current assets, level of service, criticality analysis, life cycle cost analysis, and long-term financial planning, resulting in a report.

 Grant Funding

 While it is highly recommended that IKS be utilized to the greatest extent possible, it is not required.
 The applicant may choose to provide cash contributions to fulfill any fraction of their matching contribution.
-The cash contributions can originate from sources including (but not limited to) a 5-year 2% interest SRF Planning Project loan and/or funds available from operational or reserve accounts.
+The cash contributions can originate from sources including, but not limited to, a 5-year 2% interest SRF Planning Project loan as well as funds available from operational or reserve accounts.

 Program Goals

-AMP grants will assist with completing, updating or implementing an asset management program for drinking water, wastewater, and/or stormwater utilities.
-Additionally, the program is aimed at assisting State Revolving Fund applicants with meeting federally required Fiscal Sustainability Planning.
+AMP grants assist with completing an asset management plan for drinking water, wastewater, and/or stormwater utilities.
+Additionally, the AMP program assists State Revolving Fund applicants with meeting most of the federally required Fiscal Sustainability Planning.

 The following are the goals of the AMP Grant Program:

-- Improve upon existing maintenance practices to ensure the regular replacement of mechanical systems prior to failure.
+- Improve existing maintenance practices to ensure the regular replacement of mechanical systems prior to failure.

-- Develop and identify equipment replacement costs to establish and evaluate annual budget line items.
+- Identify equipment replacement costs to establish and evaluate annual budget line items.

-- Establish an inventory of existing equipment that will allow a replacement program to be developed.
+- Establish an inventory of existing equipment that allows a replacement program to be developed.

-- Provide an AMP that will ensure that the operational continuity of the water resource infrastructure systems is in place to protect public health and the environment.
+- Create an AMP that ensures operational continuity of water resource infrastructure systems to protect public health and the environment.

-- Assist with acquiring computer software and hardware for data collection, to track and organize asset management priorities more efficiently.
+- Assist with new computer software for data collection, making tracking and organizing asset management priorities more efficient.

 Eligible Entities and Activities

 Eligible Entities are those defined as Eligible Borrowers in MGL Chapter 29C, and includes: any city, town, special district, or other existing municipal governmental sub-unit which owns and controls a drinking water, wastewater, stormwater or water re-use treatment or conveyance system, or any public water system (PWS).
-An eligible entity will be referred to as the “applicant”, in this document.
+An eligible entity is referred to as the “applicant” in this document.

 Funding Eligible Activities

-Work Required to complete core components of an Asset Management Plan:
+Work necessary to complete the five core components of an Asset Management Plan and an AMP report:

 - Verifying available information and documenting condition of existing assets